kampersanda/sif-embedding/README.md

 ### 2. Proprocess datasets

-`scripts/clean_semeval_sts.py` is a script to preprocess sentences (such as tokenization, or lowercasing), referencing [the original code](https://github.com/PrincetonML/SIF).
+`scripts/clean_semeval_sts.py` is a script to preprocess sentences (such as tokenization, or lowercasing), referencing [the authors' code](https://github.com/PrincetonML/SIF).

 ```shell
 $ python -m venv venv